Welcome to Coast Watchers – a new project to collect and share interesting information about the Wyre coastline.

 What information is already out there?

-We already provide a daily weather forecast and tide tables.
-We’ll be adding to that feeds from weather stations, tide gauges, wave buoys, radar and satellites.
+Coming back soon is a daily weather forecast and tide tables.
+We’ll be adding other feeds from weather stations, gauges, buoys, radar and satellites.

-Another one of our questions is ‘which exact spots on our coast line would you like to monitor?’
+- Another one of our questions is ‘where are the exact spots on our coast line that you’d like to monitor?’

 Along with all this weird and wonderful information, we’re also looking at new ways to record things.
 For example, how the photos that you take at the coast could be translated into a meaningful record of measurement.